LREN-physics/SingleSubjectIHTTEstimation/README.md

 ## Input data:

-The data necessary to run this analysis can be found in an online repository and is composed of:
+The data necessary to run this analysis is composed of:

 - Stats_Source_CondNameVF_Occipital_LeftBrainOccipital.mat - Result of the cluster permutation for the left brain cortex for the CondNameVF, CondName being Left or Right visual stimulation (Fieldtrip stat structure)
 - Stats_Source_CondNameVF_Occipital_RightBrainOccipital.mat - Result of the cluster permutation for the right brain cortex for the CondNameVF, CondName being Left or -  Right visual stimulation (Fieldtrip stat structure)